splunk/public-o11y-docs/infrastructure/manage-navigator-dashbds.rst

 To add one or more dashboards to the default dashboard set for a navigator, do the following from the Navigator settings page:

 #.
-Click on **+Add dashboard**
+Click on **+Add dashboard**.

 #.
 Scroll through the list of dashboards, using the Prev and Next buttons to navigate through multiple pages as desired.
-All available dashboards are displayed by
-default, so the dashboard list can be extensive.
+All available dashboards are displayed bydefault, so the dashboard list can be extensive.

 #.
 (Optional) In the search field of the :guilabel:`Select a dashboard`` window, enter the name of the dashboard you want to find.
-If dashboards
-in different groups have the same name, as they might in the case of a common function like "Service endpoint," then search displays the relevant part of the dashboard list where the dashboards appear in alphabetical order.
+If dashboards in different groups have the same name, as they might in the case of a common function like "Service endpoint," then search displays the relevant part of the dashboard list where the dashboards appear in alphabetical order.

 #.
 (Optional) Use the buttons next to the search field to apply either of the following search filters: